Put our wide-ranging capabilities to use in your research

 CAMS is a signature facility of LLNL that uses diverse analytical techniques and state of the art instrumentation, to develop and apply unique, ultra-sensitive isotope ratio measurement and ion beam analytical techniques to address a broad spectrum of scientific needs important to the Laboratory and the nation.
 CAMS hosts a 10-MV FN tandem Van de Graaff accelerator, a NEC 1-MV tandem accelerator and a soon to be commissioned 250KV single stage AMS deck to perform up to 25,000 AMS measurement per year, as well as a a NEC 1.7-MV tandem accelerator for ion beam analysis and microscopy.
 CAMS activities have broad ranging scientific impact while contributing to LLNL mission needs.

 Contact: Beth Mariotti

 The Jupiter Laser Facility (JLF) is a unique laser user facility for research in High Energy Density science.
-Its five diverse laser platforms offer researchers a wide range of capabilities to produce and explore states of matter under extreme conditions of high density, pressure and temperature.
+Its three diverse laser platforms offer researchers a wide range of capabilities to produce and explore states of matter under extreme conditions of high density, pressure, and temperature.
 Titan is a dual-beam platform with a nanosecond, kJ long-pulse beam and a femtosecond, petawatt short-pulse beam derived from a neodymium-glass laser system.
 Janus is also based on the same neodymium-glass laser system but configured for operation with two nanosecond, kJ beams.
-The 10TW Europa is a single-beam, femtosecond Titanium: Sapphire laser system while COMET is a neodymium-glass laser system designed for the generation of laboratory X-ray lasers.
+COMET is a neodymium-glass laser system designed for the generation of laboratory X-ray lasers.
 You may submit a proposal for laser time.